alexjohnj/spotijack/README.md

 ## Building

 Spotijack uses Carthage to manage dependencies.
-Once they're set up, it should build cleanly using Xcode 9.
+Once they're set up, it should build cleanly using Xcode 10.
+You should do a release build because the optimisations provide a nice reduction in CPU usage.

 ## Implementation

-Spotijack is the perfect example of an overengineered side project.
+Spotijack is the perfect example of an over engineered side project.
 Spotijack is split into two parts, the GUI application _Spotijack_ and the library _LibSpotijack_.

 _LibSpotijack_ contains the core recording and application management logic.
 It